reuterbal/photobooth/README.md

 ## Edits by Oele Geirnaert:

 ### Webinterface features
+* When a new picture has been taken, it's automatically added to the Gallery & Slideshow via an API.
+  * A notification will popup in the gallery/slideshow that a new picture has been taken to motivate the people to take a selfie.
 * Mail functionality via Mailgun
 * Delete picture
 * Generate QR code with links: